 This chapter presents the methods that were used during this study.
-These included target population, sample size, methods of data collection, data editing and data analysis.
-It addresses the area of study, the population covered and the problems encountered
+These include target population, sample size, methods of data collection, data editing and data analysis.
+It addresses the area of study, the population covered and the problems encountered.

-3.1 Research Design
+3.1 Research design

-This study used qualitative methods to investigate the different socio-economic factors and school drop out.
+This study used quantitative methods to investigate the different socio-economic factors and school dropout.
 It was basically gender focused where females are to be studied in order to get a clear view on rates of school dropouts among children.

-3.2 Study Area and Population of Study
+3.2 Study area and population of study

-The study was conducted in Bwanswa in Kibaale district.
-It is one of the districts in Western Uganda affected by the high rates of school drop outs.

-The study population consisted of the children, parents, teachers, education officer, Local community chairman.
+The study was conducted in Ruhinda Sub County in Mitooma district.
+It is one of the districts in western Uganda affected by the high rates of school dropouts.
+The study population consisted of the children, parents, teachers, education officer, local community chairman.

-3.3 Sample framework
+3.3 Sample frame work

-3.3.1 Sample Size
+3.3.1 Sample size